iantsmall/mfj_challenge1/README.md

 **Assumptions**

 1. Code should be "native" with minimal non-language features (Demonstrating the concept rather than the power of external libraries)
-2. Algorithm should be case insensitive
+2. Algorithm should be case-insensitive
 3. By "letters" the rules literally mean A-Z
 4. Non-matching words can (and should) be ignored entirely once they are detected
 5. Use only base language syntax in the implementation ( I will discuss expanded options in "further optimizations")
-6. "words" files are of a "reasonable size", ie. of a size which could be loaded fully into memory without performance issues
+6. "words" files are of a "reasonable size", i.e. of a size which could be loaded fully into memory without performance issues

 ### Notes on requirements